-Historical flood data for this Project is gathered from the U.S. Geological Survey (USGS) gaging stations at Aitkin (52 miles upstream of Brainerd) and Royalton (48 miles downstream from Brainerd).
+Historical flood data for this Project is gathered from the USGS gaging stations at Aitkin (52 miles upstream of Brainerd) and Royalton (48 miles downstream from Brainerd).
 A USGS gage was installed at Brainerd in 1987.
 Average monthly flow data from the Brainerd gage is shown for the last 10 years in Table E-2.
-The minimum, maximum, and average discharge for the above-listed gages are shown in Table E-3.
-The annual and monthly flow duration curves for the Project are included in Appendix A. The minimum, mean, and maximum average daily flows from the Brainerd gage for the period of record are 348 cfs, 3,488 cfs, and 17,900 cfs, respectively.
+The minimum, maximum, and average discharge for the gages are shown in Table E-3.
+The annual and monthly flow duration curves for the Project are in Exhibit A-2 in Appendix A. The minimum, mean, and maximum daily flows from the Brainerd gage for the period of record are 348 cfs, 3,488 cfs, and 17,900 cfs, respectively.